directvt/vtm/doc/kvm-input-mode.md

 ### Scan Codes

 `ScanCode`s are usually useful for applications that need to know which key is pressed, regardless of the current keyboard layout.
-For example, the WASD (QWERTY: W = `11 Up`, A = `1E Left`, S = `1F Down`, D = `20 Right`) keys for games, which ensure a consistent key formation across QWERTY, AZERTY or Dvorak keyboard layouts.
+For example, the WASD (for QWERTY: W = `11 Up`, A = `1E Left`, S = `1F Down`, D = `20 Right`) keys for games, which ensure a consistent key formation across QWERTY, AZERTY or Dvorak keyboard layouts.

 Scan codes for the keys on a standard 104-key keyboard: